ItsAksharaRathore/Myntra-Clone/README.md

 5. Open your browser and go to http://localhost:5173 (or as specified in the terminal) to view the site.

 ## Usage
-This project is intended for educational purposes to demonstrate front-end development skills using React, Vite, HTML, CSS, and JavaScript.
+This project is intended for educational purposes to demonstrate front-end and basic back-end development skills using React, Vite, HTML, CSS, JavaScript, Node.js, and Express.
 Feel free to use it as a reference or starting point for your own projects.
 ## Contributing
 Contributions, issues, and feature requests are welcome!
 Feel free to check the issues page if you'd like to contribute.